 1. Constant communication is the key

-The first point that I would always suggest whether be it for managing virtual teams or your physical in-house staff is to keep up the rapport.
+The first point that I would always suggest whether be it for managing virtual teams or your in-house physical staff, is to keep up the rapport.

-This is the first and foremost thing that you should emphasize on while thinking of creating a team in the virtual world.
+This is the first and foremost thing that you should emphasize while thinking of creating a team in the virtual world.

 Setting up an effective communication system will always ensure in an effective virtual team.
 Moreover, it’ll make them feel connected to their employers despite their geographical differences.

 A remote team works staying outside your office miles away with just their machine in front of them.
 They are not that privileged to grab a coffee with their immediate team members or indulge in casual talks.

 They miss the face-to-face interaction with their co-workers, which a normal employee enjoys daily.
 And all this, often makes these remote workers feel left out which is really bad.

 No one likes to be left alone, especially when you’re a part of a team.